 The State of the Department

-In closing, I wish you all a wonderful 2019, and I encourage you to stay connected with us and share your achievements.
-One of my goals as chair is to encourage our faculty, students, and alumni to take stock of the collective strengths of our Department and to think of the institutional steps we can take to advance our scientific and educational mission.
+We have much to be thankful for this year.
+I wish you all a wonderful 2020, and I encourage you to stay connected with us and share your achievements.
 We are always grateful to hear from our departmental alumni and friends.

 David A. GalloProfessor and Chair